Medical Family Therapy Fellowship

 Randall Reitz PhD

 Dr. Reitz is a licensed MFT and an AAMFT Approved Supervisor.
-Prior joining the St. Mary's faculty he was the executive director of the Collaborative Family Healthcare Association, the CEO of Summit Community Care Clinic.
-Dr. Reitz completed his doctoral studies at Brigham Young University under Dr. Wendy Watson.
+Prior joining the St. Mary's faculty he was the executive director of the Collaborative Family Healthcare Association and completed his doctorate at BYU.

 Michael Olson, PhD